BabylonJS/Babylon.js/Exporters/Unity 5/readme.md

 ==============================

 ## Installation
-You just need to copy/paste the plugin folder inside your scene folder.
+You just need to copy/paste the plugin folder inside the **assets** folder of your project folder.
 Unity 5 will then detect the plugin, compile it and add a "BabylonJS" menu.
 Using this menu you will be able to export the current scene to a .babylon file format.

 ## Usage
 Just click on the "BabylonJS/Export to .babylon" menu to display the exportation window.

+The exportation window allows you to specify:
+* Default reflection level applied to reflection textures
+* Collisions properties (on/off, ellipsoid used for the camera and scene's gravity)

+You can launch the exportation process by clicking on the "Export" button

+## Exported features
+The current version can export the following features:

 * **Cameras**
  * Name